wiseman-timelord/Make-Windows-Gr8-Again/README.md

 ### Requirements
 Considerations...
 - CPU - compatibility was fine with x3900, after a little update with Driver Booster.
 - GPU - best ones supported are, TitanX and 1080.
 Need research the AMD side.
-Need test hybrid again, but I got it working before.
-There may be enhancements to do in relevance to hybrid setups.
+Hybrid will work vanilla.
 - Games - Limited to, Direct-X 11 and Vulkan 1.1.
 This means, Yes Fallout4/GTA5/Valheim and No Cyberpunk/?.